 The ranking also recognizes SPU’s emphasis on undergraduate research.
 Students work alongside faculty on important research and serve as interns at many world-renowned companies located in the Seattle area and around the country.

 Seattle Pacific is eligible for the national university category due to the growth in the institution’s graduate and doctoral programs in business, education, psychology, nursing, and theology.
 Some new programs include advanced degrees in business and theology, digital education leadership, reconciliation and intercultural studies, and a doctoral nursing program.

-Seattle Pacific offers 66 majors and 52 minors, as well as more than 65 master’s, certificate, and dual degrees, as well as six doctoral programs (one in nursing, two in psychology, and three in education).
+Seattle Pacific offers 69 majors and 55 minors, 39 graduate programs, and numerous certificate and dual degrees, as well as six doctoral programs (one in nursing, two in psychology, and three in education).

 Undergraduate Engineering Programs

 Graduate Programs — Clinical Psychology (requires paid subscription to access data)